tellyworth/cta-bar-block/readme.txt

 3. The `CTA Bar` block will becoming available in your editor.

 == Frequently Asked Questions ==

+= Does this work in the Classic Editor? =
+No - this only works with the new WordPress block editor.

 = Does this work for WordPress < 5.0? =
-If you are using a version before 5.0, please install the Gutenberg plugin.

-= Does this work in the Classic Editor? =
-No this only works with WordPress new block editor.
+This is a custom block for the new editor added in WordPress 5.0.
+You need at least that version of WP.

-= 1.0 =
+= 1.0.0 =
 Initial release.

 == Upgrade Notice ==

-= 1.0 =
+= 1.0.0 =
 Initial release.